 If you over-cook rice, just take the top off of the pot and continue cooking it on low.
 The extra water will evaporate and the rice will become drier.

 To keep rice from clumping, add a few drops of cooking oil or a teaspoon of butter or margarine to the cooking water.
 For snowy white rice, add a few drops of lemon juice or vinegar to the cooking water.
-If your rice turns out like wallpaper paste, use it in a casserole, in soup, or to stuff peppers.
-Try again, using less water.
-Fluff the rice gently with a fork before serving.

 Make a pot of rice like normal, replacing the water with chicken broth.
 I used 2 cups of rice in my rice pot.
 It takes about 20 minutes.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 My rice is always yucky!
 I would love to know how to make the rice taste like it came from one of the Chinese take out places.
 The rice is always good and perfectly cooked.
 Any suggestions?

 First off if you want good rice you have to buy good rice.
 In most American grocery stores they sell long grain rice, in Chinese cooking they use medium or short grain rice.
 Go to an Asian store and look for calrose rice if they don't have it you'll have to try a few brands until you find one you like.
 My suggestion is you buy a rice cooker you can get them at just about any department store for around twenty dollars and even some grocery stores if you have a high Asian population in your community.
 Follow the directions that come with your rice cooker and it will be perfect every time.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 Tips for making rice.
 Plain white rice as well as other variations.
 Post your ideas.